max-niederman/ttyper/README.md

 ## to-do

 - Fix weirdness with the WPM calculation.
-- Use per-word frequency data for mroe realistic tests.
+- Use per-word frequency data for more realistic tests.
 - Add WPM graph to results UI.